jju/stubbl/teams/carcosantatters.md

 # Carcosan Tatters

-The Carcosan Tatters have always been a very good team.
+The Carcosan Tatters have always been a good team.
 They're defensive-minded without really flashy stars and can lock a game down to a muddy slog even in the middle of a drought.

 ## Playbook